Code-Institute-Submissions/ecommerce-pp5-2/README.md

 ### Homepage

-The homepage will feature a large hero image, with the title of the business.
+The homepage will feature a large hero image with the title of the business.
 The image will take up 100% of the viewport.
-The shop link will be prominently displayed on the page.
+The page will prominently display the shop link.
 The website owner will be able to use this landing page to create a theme for the site, either to promote a product, an event, or a season.

 As the user scrolls down, they will see bold images with links to different sections of the shop.
 For example, a "Bold Reds" image would bring the user to a curated selection of red wines.
-The homepage will also contain links to the blog and wine club, with information about upcoming events.
+The homepage will also contain links to the blog and wine club, along with information about upcoming events.

 ![Home page](media/readme_images/homepage.png)